trackstarr/Professional-README-Generator/README.md

 cd your-repo

-Install the required npm packages by running:
+Install the required npm packages by running:npm install

-npm install
-Usage
+## Usage
-After installing the necessary packages, you can run the application by executing:
+After installing the necessary packages, you can run the application by executing:node index.js

-node index.js
 Follow the prompts to enter information about your project.
 The application will generate a README.md file based on your input.

 And Viola!
 You have successfully created a very professional looking readme.md document